AdobeDocs/campaign-classic.en/help/message-center/using/configuring-multibranding.md

    >[!NOTE]
    >
-   >Extending an existing schema is presented in the [Extend a schema](../../configuration/using/extending-a-schema.md) section.
+   >Extending an existing schema is presented in the [Extending a schema](../../configuration/using/extending-a-schema.md) section.

 1. Modify the nms:extAccount form: